 Your child's physical exam

-Your child's doctor will do an exam when diagnosing or evaluating heart conditions.
+Your child's healthcare provider will do an exam when diagnosing or assessing heart

-heart conditions, or help determine how well your child is coping with existing heart
+find out how well your child is coping with existing heart problems.
+This exam may

-Some of the areas that may indicate a problem with your child's heart health include
+Some of the areas that may mean a problem with your child's heart health include the

-The doctor will check the soft spot on the top of your infant's head, known as the
+The healthcare provider will check the soft spot on the top of your baby's head (anterior

-anterior

-fontanelle.
+fontanelle).
 The soft spot is felt throughout the first year of life.
-Normally,
+Normally this

-The nostrils will be examined as your child breathes.
-Many congenital (present at
+The nostrils will be looked at as your child breathes.
+Many heart defects present

-Lip color is an important indicator of heart disease.
-Normally, the inside of the lips
+Lip color is an important marker of heart disease.
+Normally the inside of the lips

 are a pink color.
-A blue or purple color means low levels of oxygen in
+A blue or purple color (cyanosis) means low levels of oxygen in

 the blood.
-It may indicate not enough blood is flowing due to heart failure, anemia, or blood
+It may also mean not enough blood is flowing because of heart failure,